Towards 6G with Connected Sky: UAVs and Beyond: Enhanced Cellular Network Capabilities for UAVs

+\begin{itemize} \item Spectrum flexibility: 5G supports flexible numerology, large bandwidth up to 400 MHz in high frequency bands (above 24 GHz), and carrier aggregation with up to 16 component carriers, which enables high data rate communications.
+For UAVs which are used in virtual reality (VR) applications, such high data rate wireless communication is required for transmitting high-quality images and videos.
+In addition, 5G supports operation in the spectrum ranging from sub-1 GHz to millimeter wave.
+Combining the uses of low-band, mid-band, and high-band spectrum in 5G deployments achieves highest quality performance for UAV communications.

+\item Advanced antenna technologies: 5G relies on advanced antenna technologies such as enhanced beamforming and massive MIMO schemes while supporting single-user and multi-user MIMO.
+With eight and four transmission layers for single-user MIMO in downlink and uplink, respectively, significant capacity increase can be achieved in cellular-connected UAV systems.
+Furthermore, 5G exploits beam management and beam-sweeping features with narrow beam operations that can boost coverage and capacity while reducing interference for supporting UAVs in the sky.

+\item Forward compatibility: A unique aspect of 5G NR is forward compatibility that allows introducing new features and components for supporting emerging use cases.
+To efficiently support the widespread use of UAVs in new use cases over time, there will be a need for introducing new compatible features in the future.

+\item Network slicing: This enables multiple logical networks to efficiently operate using a shared physical infrastructure while providing different services.
+It allows network optimization for meeting various requirements (e.g., latency, security, and reliability) of UAV command and control, and data transmissions in different applications.

+\item Ultra-lean design: The goal of ultra-lean design is to minimize \emph{always on} transmissions particularly for reference signals and synchronization signals.
+Ultra-lean design is beneficial for energy efficiency and interference mitigation which are key considerations in cellular-connected UAV networks. \end{itemize} }

-Moreover, the network slicing and network intelligence capabilities can play a key role in meeting UAV requirements for various applications.
-The network slicing along with efficient scheduling mechanisms enable service segregation and radio resource optimization for different UAV use cases with different QoS requirements.
-Network intelligence, which relies on AI, big data analytics, and ML, can be employed for extracting information from existing data as well as modeling and optimizing complex cellular-connected UAV networks.
+Moreover, network intelligence, which relies on AI and big data analytics, can be employed for extracting information from existing data as well as modeling and optimizing complex cellular-connected UAV networks.
 One important example of AI-assisted UAV communications is UAV mobility support in the sky, which is described in the following section.